© 2022 Think Social Publishing, Inc.

 It's weird because he discovered that double-crossing means that you make fun of someone you dislike (but also kind of like) who is higher on your Pyramid of Friendship.
 As we were going through this process of categorizing relationships, he acknowledged situations where his treatment of someone wouldn’t necessarily line up with how he felt about them overall.
 For instance if he were trying to manipulate someone, or double-cross them as he put it, he would for that moment treat them as a friend when in fact he didn’t like them at all.

 Not all clients I see feel the same when it comes to control.
-Some of the research in emotions and what we're learning from our clients is that when it looks to us like a person is really out of control (in the “red zone” where behavior in public can become outrageous at times), that it may not truly be the case.
+Some of the research in emotions and what we're learning from our clients is that when it looks to us like a person is really out of control, that it may not truly be the case.
 I was working with one of my adult clients on strategies for staying out of the red zone, when he looks at me and says, “I am the most in control when I am angry, that's when I feel the best.
 I am so in control when I'm super angry.”
-And I thought to myself, Whoa, I had never thought about that.
+And I thought to myself, whoa, I had never thought about that.

 Meanwhile, I am working with this 13-year-old who's telling me he doesn't like being in groups because he loses control or doesn't have control.
 It's hard to make friends when he doesn't have control.
 Well, now he really has a lot of people on his Pyramid of Dislike, and then it occurred to me, “Aha!, he is so in control when he's angry”.
 He’s so in control with dislike, he knows exactly what to do.

 As we’re going through the Pyramid of Dislike, we occasionally talk about the Friendship Pyramid, and he says, “Why do you make a big deal about meeting up with people?
 Why do you make a big deal about being with people and sustaining that?”
 That was another Aha!
 He was so content sitting in dislike, which for him meant no time was spent on developing the social competencies needed to make a friend.
 It's much easier to dislike someone insofar as it’s easier to define the momentary interactions.
 You can pass by someone, swear at them, and you've been accounted for on campus, at least people know your name.
-This particular individual prides himself on being the most hated guy in school, and that validates him.
+These particular individual prides themselves on being "the most hated person in school," and that validates them.
 What the research shows is if no one knows you, talks to you, or even recognizes you, that can actually be even more traumatized than being mistreated and treating people badly (because my student knows how to treat people badly).

 The next session we will be looking at how much time he is staying in the Pyramid of Dislike.
 If his goal is to make a friend, how do I help him through being vulnerable, so he can learn how to spend some time with others and actually find some longer-term satisfaction in being with someone and learning about them?
 The reality is that he lacks the social competencies to have a conversation that's not about himself.
 Before we address that however, we’ve got to help him become motivated to be a friend.
 Right now, he is so motivated to sit in “dislike” because he is so in control.
 That's the purpose of therapy help him stay in control while he learns how to share the control.